 When Steve Jobs came back to Apple, he brought in a Soldier Tim Cook and the Artist Jony Ive.
 Steve was loving them both equally.
 When the time came, he made Tim the second line to CEO considering what was important to Apple.
 This balance is very critical to nurturing your moonshots.

 Also after the initial feedback cycle, start to build a critical mass for the new idea before making it mainstream.
 Hence the choice of where to pilot is also equally critical.
-Many leaders try new ideas on where they have a low risk of experimentation which may not be the best idea.
+Many leaders try new ideas where they have a low risk of experimentation which may not be the best idea.

-While these principles are simple and clear, they fall apart when an idea fails in its first go.
+While these principles are simple and clear, they fall apart when an idea fails on its first go.
 It has been proven that there is a magic number three when ideas start to work.
 Whenever you try any new project, rather than dismissing when an expected result does not come, get deep into analysing “Why it failed?”
 As many of the ideas fail for the wrong reasons.
 It is called “False failures”.
 Great investors know what to look for when there is a failure.

-When Facebook started scouting for money, many investors rejected as similar startups did not make it.
+When Facebook started scouting for money, many investors rejected it as similar startups did not make it.
 A set of smart investors went and analysed why those start-ups failed, and figured out it was a false failure, they gained confidence and invested in FB later.
 Rest is History.

 A similar case happened with the discovery of medicine for high cholesterol in the blood.
 Initial findings did not work on the rat.
-Later it was found the medicine showed improvement in human, and the rat as the testing medium was a wrong choice rather it should have been chicken.
+Later it was found the medicine showed improvement in humans, and the rat as the testing medium was a wrong choice rather it should have been chicken.

 With innovation being the key to staying alive and differentiated, each one of you may be going through different phases of the journey.
-Hope this edit gave you a framework to look at if you are exploiting the structure paradigm fully before concluding on the strength of crazy ideas you have and your experiments.
+Hope this edit gave you a framework to look at if you are exploiting the structured paradigm fully before concluding on the strength of crazy ideas you have and your experiments.